SixLabors/docs/articles/imagesharp.drawing/watermark.md

 Anchor the watermark by choosing an origin near the desired edge, then set horizontal and vertical alignment relative to that origin.
 This keeps the code stable when the watermark text changes length or the image size changes.

+Watermark placement should normally happen after the image has reached its final export size and orientation.
+If you resize after drawing the watermark, the text will be resampled with the image and may become soft.
+If you draw before `AutoOrient()`, the anchor can land in the wrong visual corner.

+Readability is usually the hard part.
+A watermark that looks fine on one photo can disappear over another.
+Combining a semitransparent fill with a subtle contrasting stroke gives the text a chance to remain readable over both light and dark regions without making it dominate the image.

+Think of watermark styling as an accessibility problem, not only a branding problem.
+The fill alpha controls how strongly the watermark competes with the photo.
+The outline pen protects glyph edges against local contrast changes.
+The font size and wrapping length should be chosen for the final export dimensions, not for the original camera image size.

 ```csharp
 using SixLabors.Fonts;
 using SixLabors.ImageSharp;